 Why rent a moving truck for 48 hours?

 Two words, schedule conflict.
 Moving helpers and movers are notorious when it comes to showing up at a scheduled time.
 Now, I will say, this is sometimes out of their hands.
 At times, they are moving 2 to 3 loads a day.
 When a previous customer makes an appointment, they sometimes lie about how much furniture they need to move or do something else that slows down the process.
 Other times, it’s the fault of the movers or helpers for overbooking the day.
 You can minimize this by asking to be first on the schedule for the day, but keep in mind, that it may be as early as 6 a.m.
 Even then, there could be unforeseen events that delay a move.

 Because of this, renting a truck for 24 to 48 hours ensures that you have a truck ready for the loading and unloading of your furniture.

 Overall, moving helpers can save you a large amount of money and spare you plenty of headaches.
-Hopefully, in the near future, moving companies could be better regulated to protect consumers from fraudulent activities.
+Hopefully, in the near future, moving companies will be better regulated to protect consumers from fraudulent activities.
 But, until then, it’s your responsibility not to be taken advantage of.